About KneeCare – Specialised Biodex Testing of the Knee and Hip, and Expert Treatment

 She has previously worked in Stroke Rehabilitation and care of the older adults at Counties Manukau Health.
 She has also work extensively in chronic pain rehabilitation and spinal physiotherapy.

 Nuala enjoys playing Gaelic Football and Camogie and has recently taken up road cycling and triathlons.
-Nuala spreads her time between KneeCare, Shore Physio and her studies.
+Nuala spreads her time between KneeCare, Habit Group and her studies.